Light-C-O/gentle-steps/README.md

   - I have added buttons and used useRef to get a reference to the carousel but still have problems.
 I'll leave this for now and move to next part which if faqs.
   - I made a faq page, it was relativlythe same, import the the collection, documents, and the detail and display them on screen.
 That went well with no issue.
 I make sure it works before I start with making it look good.
   - I have now moved the resource page and have completed it.
 Almost the same with faq - display imprt the database, fecth the collection and docs, display the fields.
 An addition was that rescource had a url.
 I imported Link for that and added the url into the href, and inorder of the url to redirect to another tap, I used target="_blank".
 That way nstead for the link to replace the tab that currently in, it just opens a new tab.
-  - Starting with the notes page, it will be similar to the checklists
+  - Starting with the notes page, it will be similar to the checklists.
+- **Friday 20th Feb:**
+  - I have added a navbar to make the navigation better, this one of the funtions mentioned and it is vital for user-reading experience.